rgederin/relational-database-fundamentals/README.md

 The relation is in 3NF when it is in 2NF and each non-key attribute is not reliantly (non trasitively) dependent on the primary key.
 Simply put, the second rule requires you to move all non-key fields whose contents can relate to several table entries in separate tables.

+## Transactions

+A transaction is a single logical unit of work which accesses and possibly modifies the contents of a database.
+Transactions access data using read and write operations.

+In order to maintain consistency in a database, before and after transaction, certain properties are followed.
+These are called **ACID properties**.

+### ACID

+**Atomicity**

+This property means that either the entire transaction takes place at once or doesn’t happen at all.
+There is no midway i.e. transactions do not occur partially.
+Each transaction is considered as one unit and either runs to completion or is not executed at all.
+It involves following two operations.

+* Abort: If a transaction aborts, changes made to database are not visible.
+* Commit: If a transaction commits, changes made are visible.

+Atomicity is also known as the **‘All or nothing rule’**.

+**Consistency**

+Consistency in database systems refers to the requirement that any given database transaction must change affected data only in allowed ways.
+Any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.

+This means that integrity constraints must be maintained so that the database is consistent before and after the transaction.
+It refers to correctness of a database.

+**Isolation**

+This property ensures that multiple transactions can occur concurrently without leading to inconsistency of database state.
+Transactions occur independently without interference.
+Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.
+This property ensures that the execution of transactions concurrently will result in a state that is equivalent to a state achieved these were executed serially in some order.

+**Durability**

+In database systems, durability is the ACID property which guarantees that transactions that have committed will survive permanently.
+For example, if a flight booking reports that a seat has successfully been booked, then the seat will remain booked even if the system crashes.

+Durability can be achieved by flushing the transaction's log records to non-volatile storage before acknowledging commitment.

+In distributed transactions, all participating servers must coordinate before commit can be acknowledged.
+This is usually done by a two-phase commit protocol.

+Many DBMSs implement durability by writing transactions into a transaction log that can be reprocessed to recreate the system state right before any later failure.
+A transaction is deemed committed only after it is entered in the log.